-PKL 12 auction: 10 crorepatis highlight Day 1, Aanil Mohan scripts history on Day 2 - www.lokmattimes.com
+PKL 12 Auction: 10 crorepatis highlight day 1, Aanil Mohan scripts history on day 2 - www.lokmattimes.com

-Mumbai, June 1 Another exciting PKL Player Auction for Season 12 concluded on Sunday after a weekend of intense bidding action as the 12 franchises built teams worthy of providing a healthy competition for the upcoming season.
-10 Crorepatis were the top highlight of Day 1, as two-time champion Mohammadreza Shadloui joined the Gujarat Giants for a whopping INR 2.23 Crores.
+Mumbai (Maharashtra) [India], June 1 : Another exciting Pro Kabaddi League (PKL) player Auction for season 12 concluded on Sunday after a weekend of intense bidding action as the 12 franchisees built teams worthy of providing a healthy competition for the upcoming season.
+10 crorepatis were the top highlight of day 1, as two-time champion Mohammadreza Shadloui joined the Gujarat Giants for a whopping INR 2.23 Crores, as per a release from PKL12 Auction.

 With him in the 2 Crore group was Devank Dalal, the Best Raider in PKL 11.
 He was signed by Bengal Warriorz for INR 2.205 Crores, making him the fifth-most expensive player in the PKL Player Auction after Shadloui's bid on Saturday.